Belmont University: Athletics

 Belmont is a member of the NCAA Division I and is a member of the Missouri Valley Conference in all of Belmont's sports except men's soccer, which its previous conference, the Ohio Valley, does not sponsor.
-On September 28, 2021, Belmont announced that it would become a member of the Missouri Valley Conference, beginning in Fall of 2022.
+On September 28, 2021, Belmont announced that it would become a member of the Missouri Valley Conference, beginning in the Fall of 2022.
 Until July 1, 2012, Belmont had been a member of the Atlantic Sun Conference, a non-football conference.
 The men's soccer team was most recently an independent before joining the Horizon League effective with the 2014 season.

 In the mid-1990s, Belmont changed its nickname to the "Bruins", replacing the earlier mascot of Rebels due to its association with the Confederacy.
-Bruin is Middle English for bear from the Dutch fable "History of Reynard the Fox", translated by William Caxton.
+Bruin is Middle English forbear from the Dutch fable "History of Reynard the Fox", translated by William Caxton.

-In 2011 Belmont student-athletes won the Atlantic Sun Conference Academic Trophy for the eighth time in ten years with 76.32 per cent of the student-athletes achieving at least a 3.0 grade-point average.
+In 2011 Belmont student-athletes won the Atlantic Sun Conference Academic Trophy for the eighth time in ten years with 76.32 percent of the student-athletes achieving at least a 3.0 grade-point average.

-In 2012 Belmont student-athletes won the Ohio Valley Conference Institutional Academic Achievement Award for the first time after joining the conference last year.
+In 2012 Belmont student-athletes won the Ohio Valley Conference Institutional Academic Achievement Award for the first time after joining the conference the previous year.

 In 2015, Belmont received the OVC's Institutional Academic Achievement Award, presented each year to the member institution with the greatest percentage of its eligible student-athletes that earn a 3.25 GPA or higher.
 This award marked the 4th straight year for Belmont, who joined the OVC only 4 years prior.